LvcioT/rewards/README.md

-# rewards
+# Rewards Management

-family rewards management
+Light rewards management system.
+It is thought to be used in a family, but feel free to use it in any other context.